Hematoxylin Stain, Harris

 - Stain with Hematoxylin Stain, Harris, 1 to 5 minutes, depending on preference of nuclear stain intensity.

 - Wash well in three changes of tap water.

 - Differentiate quickly in Acid Alcohol 1% (Part 10011).

 - Nuclei should be distinct and background very light to colorless.

 - Rinse well in three changes of tap water.

 - Blue slides in Lithium Carbonate, Saturated Aqueous (Part 12215) or Scott Tap Water Substitute (Part 1380) for 10 dips.

 - Wash in three changes of tap; rinse in distilled water.

-- Drain excess water from rack/slides; proceed to 70% alcohol for 10 dips.
+- Drain excess water; proceed to 70% alcohol for 10 dips.

 - Counterstain in Eosin Y Working Solution (Part 1072) or prepared Eosin-Phloxine Working Solution (Part 1082) for 30 seconds to 3 minutes, depending on preference of intensity.